theol0403/anachron-zmk-config/README.md

   intuitive as possible.
 Hiding features behind unintuitive entry points ensures they will not be effectively used.
 - **Design is making decisions**: mitigate choice paralysis for the user

+In short, features should feel like they belong and not introduce any cognitive load.